-In addition to the premium factors, the discounts you qualify for are also a significant factor affecting your premium.
+In addition to the premium factors, the discounts you receive can be a significant factor affecting your premium.
 The premium you pay for your insurance includes any discounts we have given you.
 Any discounts are usually calculated and applied before the application of government taxes and charges.

 From time to time we might also offer discounts or some other special offer as part of a marketing campaign.
 If we do this, separate terms and conditions will usually apply.
-The amount and type of discounts that may be offered can change or be withdrawn.
+The amount and type of discounts that we offer can change or be withdrawn.